hassio-addons/addon-node-red/README.md

 ## About

-Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+[Node-RED][nodered] is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.

 It provides a browser-based editor that makes it easy to wire together flows